QubesOS/qubes-doc/managing-os/windows/windows-tools.md

 Using template-based Windows AppVMs
 -----------------------------------

-Qubes allows HVM VMs to share a common root filesystem from a select Template VM, just like it is done for Linux AppVMs.
+Qubes allows HVM VMs to share a common root filesystem from a select Template VM, just as for Linux AppVMs.
 This mode is not limited to Windows AppVMs, and can be used for any HVM (e.g. FreeBSD running in a HVM).

-In order to create a HVM TemplateVM one can use the following command:
+In order to create a HVM TemplateVM one can use the following command, suitably adapted:

 ~~~
-qvm-create --hvm-template win7-x64-template -l green
+qvm-create --class TemplateVM win7-x64-template --property virt_mode=HVM --property kernel=''  -l green
 ~~~

-... and install Windows OS (or other OS) into this template the same way as you would install it into a normal HVM -- please see instructions on [this page](/doc/hvm-create/).
-However, it would make lots of sense to store the `C:\Users` directory on the 2nd disk which is automatically exposed by Qubes to all HVMs.
+... , set memory as appropriate, and install Windows OS (or other OS) into this template the same way as you would install it into a normal HVM -- please see instructions on [this page](/doc/hvm-create/).

+If you use this Template as it is, then any HVMs that use it will effectively be DisposableVMs - the User directory will be wiped when the HVN is closed down.

+If you want to retain the User directory between reboots, then it would make sense to store the `C:\Users` directory on the 2nd disk which is automatically exposed by Qubes to all HVMs.
 This 2nd disk is backed by the `private.img` file in the AppVMs' and is not reset upon AppVMs reboot, so the user's directories and profiles would survive the AppVMs reboot, unlike the "root" filesystem which will be reverted to the "golden image" from the Template VM automatically.
 To facilitate such separation of user profiles, Qubes Windows Tools provide an option to automatically move `C:\Users` directory to the 2nd disk backed by `private.img`.
 It's a selectable feature of the installer, enabled by default.
 If that feature is selected during installation, completion of the process requires two reboots:

 -   The private disk is initialized and formatted on the first reboot after tools installation.
 It can't be done **during** the installation because Xen mass storage drivers are not yet active.
 -   User profiles are moved to the private disk on the next reboot after the private disk is initialized.
 Reboot is required because the "mover utility" runs very early in the boot process so OS can't yet lock any files in there.
 This can take some time depending on the profiles' size and because the GUI agent is not yet active dom0/Qubes Manager may complain that the AppVM failed to boot.
 That's a false alarm (you can increase AppVM's default boot timeout using `qvm-prefs`), the VM should appear "green" in Qubes Manager shortly after.

 It also makes sense to disable Automatic Updates for all the template-based AppVMs -- of course this should be done in the Template VM, not in individual AppVMs, because the system-wide settings are stored in the root filesystem (which holds the system-wide registry hives).
 Then, periodically check for updates in the Template VM and the changes will be carried over to any child AppVMs.

 Once the template has been created and installed it is easy to create AppVMs based on it: